m8-XD/m8-XD/README.md

-# Hello there

-Hello I am just guy who wants to become a backend developer at big tech company and I don't just wait for that moment I work.

 # My links
 If You want to contact with Me or see more information about Me this section is just for You: